Today I’ve got the scoop on the BEST toddler pool I’ve ever used! It’s an inflatable pool that you don’t have to inflate!

 Same goes for the beach!
 The ocean is unpredictable and taking a baby or toddler out in the crashing waves can be more worrisome than enjoyable.

-We take a family vacation to the beach every summer and as we have added to our family we’ve grown accustomed to purchasing an inflatable pool every summer.
+We take a family vacation to the beach every summer and as we have added to our family we’ve grown accustomed to purchasing an inflatable pool for the beach every summer.
 We pack it in our beach stuff and then spend time blowing it up in the hot summer sun so our baby or toddler can play in it.

 For years we had a plastic baby pool to use in our backyard beside our inground swimming pool as it was a great spot to keep the little ones safe and happily playing with their toys out of the way of the wild older kids!